xiix0/scam/README.md

-You have been selected for a secret mission.
+You look like a million dollars.
+All green and wrinkled.